For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 The Easter edition of the Great Smoky Arts & Crafts Show – an annual event – is a chance to indulge in a bit of both.

-The free-to-the-public show will feature the handcrafted work of local artists and craftspeople as well as artisans around the country.
-And it’s a great place to find unique gifts and authentic souvenirs from the mountains.
+The free event will feature the handcrafted work of local artists and craftspeople as well as artisans around the country.
+And it’s a great place to find unique gifts like jewelry, homemade baskets and authentic souvenirs from the mountains.

 While all items may not be specifically Easter-themed, there’s usually a wide selection of Easter-appropriate arts and gifts available for purchase.